port-labs/port-docs/docs/guides/all/approval-workflow-for-gitlab-deployment.md

 - **Port account**: If you don't have a Port account, you will need to [create one](https://app.getport.io/signup).
 - **GitLab environment**: This guide includes the creation of actions and automations that use a GitLab pipeline as their backend.
-- Access to a ServiceNow instance
+- Access to a ServiceNow instance.

 ## Data Model